Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Volatility Forecasting

 The experimental setup for the autoregressive models and the deep learning architectures have a common training horizon of 96 days and a testing horizon of 48 days.
 AR-RV model uses daily RV values as inputs, whereas GARCH model uses log-returns.
 The input data is scaled to reside between $[-0.25, 0.25]$ by subtracting the minimum from the data and dividing the result with the data range, extracted from the training set.
 In all subsequent experiments, daily realized volatility is predicted using the available information from the previous day, and training is conducted in 1-day strides.

 \paragraph{Hyperparameter optimization} Deep learning models often suffer from bad hyper-parametrization and the determination of such parameters can be a critical source of bias.
 In order to prevent any imbalance of attention from affecting the results of the experiment, we conducted thorough hyperparameter searches for each model with predetermined resources.
 Given the $72-24$ day split of the training data into train and validation sets, all three models were tuned to minimize MAPE metric with a multivariate Bayesian optimizer for 250 different configurations using Python library \textit{optuna}~\cite{optuna}.
-The optimized parameters include the individual components of each model such as recurrent unit count and kernel size, as well as common parameters such as the learning rate and the loss epsilon $\epsilon$.
-The epoch count is fixed to 30 for all configurations.
-Full details and results of the optimization process can be found in \appref{app_hpo}.

-All experiments were conducted on Nvidia Titan X GPUs with Pascal architecture wherever possible for the deep learning models.
+The optimized parameters include the individual components of each model, such as recurrent unit count and kernel size, as well as common parameters, such as the learning rate and the loss epsilon $\epsilon$.
+The epoch count is fixed at 30 for all configurations.
+All experiments were conducted on Nvidia Titan X GPUs with Pascal architecture for the deep learning models.
 Autoregressive baseline models were evaluated using CPU.
-Each non-deterministic model was trained 20 times, and the results were compared using the appropriate one-sided statistical tests.
+Each non-deterministic model was trained 20 times, and the results were compared using appropriate one-sided statistical tests.
 For all models, we used AdamW optimizer~\cite{adamw} with optimal learning rate and weight decay as found by the hyperparameter optimization.